caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **On empathy:**
 Would you believe that we are wired for empathy?
 Scientific studies have found that when we observe another person’s action, pain, or affect, it can trigger parts of the *same neural networks* in our brains.
 It's as if we're experiencing the other person's feelings firsthand.

-**TAs,** slack out this article for students to read after class: [https://www.psychologytoday.com/us/blog/the-empaths-survival-guide/201703/the-science-behind-empathy-and-empaths](https://www.psychologytoday.com/us/blog/the-empaths-survival-guide/201703/the-science-behind-empathy-and-empaths).

-Ask, "*Can anyone define empathy vs. sympathy?*"

-Pause here for responses.

-> :globe_with_meridians: **Online Recommendation:**  Have students raise their hands to the screen or use Zoom's raise-hand feature.

-Now, define it:

 - Empathy is feeling "with" someone; sympathy is feeling "for" someone.

 - Empathy fuels connection; sympathy drives disconnection.

 *The four qualities of empathy:*
 1. Gaining a perspective of others
 2. Refraining from judgment
 3. Recognizing emotions in others
 4. Communicating the emotion of others

+**:information_source: TAs please Slack out** this article for students to read after class: [https://www.psychologytoday.com/us/blog/the-empaths-survival-guide/201703/the-science-behind-empathy-and-empaths](https://www.psychologytoday.com/us/blog/the-empaths-survival-guide/201703/the-science-behind-empathy-and-empaths).

-**TAs,** slack out this video on empathy by lecturer and author Brené Brown for students to read after class: [https://www.youtube.com/watch?v=1Evwgu369Jw](https://www.youtube.com/watch?v=1Evwgu369Jw).
+**:information_source: TAs please Slack out** this video on empathy by lecturer and author Brené Brown for students to read after class: [https://www.youtube.com/watch?v=1Evwgu369Jw](https://www.youtube.com/watch?v=1Evwgu369Jw).

+## SLIDE 30
+Review

+## SLIDE 31
 **Empathy Maps**

 Empathy maps are a representation of multiple users, showing what their likes and dislikes are, and their pain points.
 Designers will present an empathy map to stakeholders to help them understand who is using their product.